-Candles are popular light-makers that we can use to calm down and enjoy special scents.
-Similarly, soaps provide us with unique aromas and take care of us by keeping us clean.
+Candles are popular light-makers that people can use to calm down and enjoy special scents.
+Similarly, soaps provide people with unique aromas and keep them clean.
 Chances are that if you're making candles or soap, you're making enough for your own family and then some.
-You may have even already started to branch out into selling your own candles and soaps.
+You may have even already started to branch out into selling your candles and soaps.
 It's important to professionally brand and label your candles and soaps due to label and safety regulations set by the federal Food and Drug Administration (FDA).
 Utilize special resources, supplies, vendors, and tips to get your business up and running.

 If you're making soap or other toiletries, you must fully understand the FDA rules.
 Before printing your very first label, review the requirements for labeling soaps and cosmetics.
 There are government labeling laws for soap, for example, that require you to use specific package wording, include the net weight of the product, and provide an FDA-standard list of ingredients.